DavidVinson/bootstrapT1/README.md

 # Emerge-Wk4 (Bootstrap)

 ## Recipes
 Introduction to Bootstrap to make a recipe website.
-Incorporating into the project the most common elements of both Bootstrap.
+Incorporating into the project the most common elements of Bootstrap.

 ## Screenshots
 Include one screen shot of the webpage created.